-Building on community
+Building community to create resilience

-What is Oakville Ready?
+What is OakvilleReady?

 Engage residents and diverse local stakeholders to participate in becoming more resilient to our changing climate, join the OakvilleReady working group, or sign on as a participating OakvilleReady Hub location.

+Work with existing local networks of community partners, interfaith stakeholders and municipal advisors to choose suitable hub sites.
 Form working groups at each hub site, where neighbours are engaged to design and develop “action plan” recommendations to serve their most vulnerable members.

 Understand the Need